‘Criminal Minds’ Spencer Reid: Matthew Gray Gubler Promises ‘Intense Drama’

 — matthew gray gubler (@GUBLERNATION) March 16, 2017

-Season 12 of Criminal Minds has been one of the most difficult times that Dr. Spencer Reid has faced since the start of the show and it is believed that Mr. Scratch is the man responsible for Reid’s predicament of being framed for drug possession and murder in Mexico.
+Season 12 of Criminal Minds has been one of the most difficult times that Dr. Spencer Reid has faced since the start of the show, and it is believed that Mr. Scratch is the man responsible for Reid’s predicament of being framed for drug possession and murder in Mexico.

-For the season finale of of Criminal Minds on May 10, Deadline report that Shemar Moore, who played Derek Morgan, will return to help the FBI at the BAU and give them some sort of “lead” when it comes to finding Mr. Scratch.
+For the season finale of Criminal Minds on May 10, Deadline report that Shemar Moore, who played Derek Morgan, will return to help the FBI at the BAU and give them some sort of “lead” when it comes to finding Mr. Scratch.
 Fans of Criminal Minds wonder if Derek’s return means that Spencer Reid will finally be cleared of murder and let out of prison.

 This is especially the case now after Episode 16, “Assistance is Futile,” showed Spencer Reid trying his very hardest to keep it together in prison, with the episode ending by showing Reid being brutally pummeled in his cell.